Preface

 - Humans and livestock combined outweigh wild mammals by about 24 to 1.

-- As an indication of just how destructive animal agriculture is to our ecological balance, the United Nation Environment Program (UNEP) as said “our use of animals as a food-production technology has brought us to the verge of catastrophe.”4
+- As an indication of just how destructive animal agriculture is to our ecological balance, the United Nation Environment Programme (UNEP) said “our use of animals as a food-production technology has brought us to the verge of catastrophe.”4

 There is nothing natural about our production of meat, dairy, and eggs.